 Financial aid is available to students who are in need of assistance in meeting the cost of post-secondary education.
-Various forms of financial aid are now available in the guidance office including local, state and federal options.
+Various forms of financial aid are now available in the school counseling office including local, state, and federal options.

 What Types of Financial Aid are Available?

 Students and their families are encouraged to apply to various financial aid sources, so they can receive as much assistance as possible.
 Different types of aid may include:

 This form of aid is a ‘gift’ that does not have to be repaid.
 This 'gift' aid is offered at the local, state and federal levels and is based on need and/or academic achievement, special interests such as athletics, music or other abilities.

 Students who receive local scholarships MUST report awards to colleges and universities.
 Colleges will include them as part of the student's overall aid package and may make adjustments to the package as necessary (MEFA, 2021-2022).

 Various outside scholarships are available for students.
 These scholarships come from local and state civic groups, community organizations as well as national sources.